 I recently had another problem with my Mac that made it impossible to work and showed me how important it is to have a bootable backup somewhere.
 The small problem with the bootable backups on external rotating USB disks is that they start very slowly.
 That means, especially when you need help most urgently, you have to wait forever for the system to boot from the external hard drive.
-That's why I wanted to buy an external SSD hard drive that I could access with macOS Mojave and a few important utilities like SuperDuper! and then also put the Mojave installer on this disk.
-As a "life raft", so to speak, in case my startup volume no longer boots properly and I need an alternative to start up in order to repair the Macintosh HD.
+That's why I wanted to buy an external SSD hard drive that I could access with macOS Mojave and a few important utilities like superduper! and then pack the Mojave installer on this disk as well.
+As a "life raft" so to speak, in case my startup volume no longer boots properly and I need an alternative to booting to repair the Macintosh HD.

 From my point of view, there are currently only three reasonable providers that I would put my trust in when it comes to SSDs: SanDisk, Samsung and Transcend - in that order.
 I find the solution from Transcend disproportionately expensive - that's why I would rather go for SanDisk or Samsung. ;-)